 George is a regular speaker at Urban Development Institute and CMHC functions to update real estate related disciplines in what is occurring in the market place.
 Prior to real estate marketing, George spent 11 years in Canadian Bank corporate lending.
 He holds a Bachelor of Commerce degree from UBC and a Master's Degree in International Management from the American Graduate School of International Management in Arizona (Thunderbird).

-In the lead up to the Symposium, CAMH and our Difference Makers presenting partner, Morneau Shepell, will release three Discussion Papers aligned to the themes of Inspiration, Connection and Innovation.
+In the lead up to the Symposium, CAMH and our Difference Makers presenting partner, Morneau Shepell, released three Discussion Papers aligned to the themes of Inspiration, Connection and Innovation.

 Stigma remains a powerful barrier to seeking help.
 Too many Canadians wait until a point of crisis to start talking about the mental health and addiction challenges they face.